Guidelines for Reading & Composition

 Reading and Composition Part A must be completed before taking Part B. Part A and Part B cannot be taken at the same time.

 Applying a course to multiple requirements:

-CLASSIC / AGRS R44 (completed with a C- or higher) may be used to satisfy either Part A or Part B of R&C. This course may also be used to satisfy Arts and Literature, Historical Studies, or Social & Behavioral Sciences breadth.
+AGRS R44 (formerly CLASSIC R44) may be used to satisfy either Part A or Part B of R&C if completed with a C- or higher.
+This course may also be used to satisfy Arts and Literature, Historical Studies, or Social & Behavioral Sciences breadth.

-With the exception of CLASSIC R44, courses fulfilling the Reading and Composition requirement may not be applied to Seven-Course Breadth.
+With the exception of AGRS R44, courses fulfilling the Reading and Composition requirement may not be applied to Seven-Course Breadth.

-If you started at Cal as a freshman, you must complete Reading & Composition by the end of your fourth semester or your enrollment will be blocked.
+If you started at Cal as a freshman, you must complete Reading & Composition by the end of your fourth semester or your enrollment may be blocked.

 See our Registration Holds page for more information.

 Use the following table to determine if you have received a score on an exam that satisfies a part of or all of the R&C requirement.